Margaretmcrawf/ExercisesInC/reading_questions/thinkos.md

 1) What is the kernel's most basic task?

+Dealing with interrupts.

 2) When an interrupt occurs, what part of the hardware state is saved by hardware?

+The program counter.

 3) What is the difference between an interrupt and a context switch?

+When an interrupt occurs and then decides to switch to another process.

 4) Give an example of an event that might cause a process to move from the blocked to the ready state.

+A network communication went through and now the process can run.

 5) Why might a scheduler want to give higher priority to an I/O bound process?

+Because that is probably running something that is giving information to a user that needs it.
+Other processes might just be daemons that aren't super important anyway.

 When I make French toast, I usually make a batch of 12 slices.
 But my griddle only has room for 8 slices.
 Each piece of toast has to cook for 5 minutes on each side.
 How can I schedule 12 slices onto 8 "cores" to minimize the elapsed time to cook all 12 slices?
 (Note: this question is not hypothetical; this is really how I make French toast.)

 ## Chapter 9